DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 You want Cyberpunks?
 (Score:2)

-The Sun is not a source (Score:2)
+The Sun is not a source (Score:3, Interesting)

 Why is an article in The Sun linked on the main page?